PM flags off south India's first Vande Bharat Express in Bengaluru | Business

 - India

-''It will fulfill the dream of numerous travellers intending to undertake Kashi Yatra,'' according to the South Western Railway.
+''It (Bharat Gaurav train) will fulfill the dream of numerous travellers intending to undertake Kashi Yatra,'' according to the South Western Railway.

+The train offers a eight-day tour package at discounted rates for pilgrims.

 This train covers holy places including Varanasi, Ayodhya and Prayagraj.